 The program is:

 Career oriented-graduates are ready to enter directly into a position of responsibility.

 Interdisciplinary-students become familiar with the many facets of packaging through courses in several RIT colleges.

 Adaptable to a modified cooperative plan scheduled at the students’ convenience, following the development of appropriate skills.

 Representative of industry needs, content developed with the assistance of an industry advisory board, consultants from the industry and educational specialists.

-Cooperative education, or co-op, is an increasingly valuable integrated, co-curricular experience required by many programs in the college.
+Cooperative education, or co-op, is an increasingly valuable integrated, co-curricular experience required by many programs in the College of Engineering Technology.
 Students gain real-world experience and make life-long professional connections while earning a salary, which may help offset college costs.
-Engineering technology students are required to complete four co-op blocks.
+Students are required to complete four co-op blocks.
 This typically includes one spring, one fall, and two summer terms, alternating periods of full-time study with full-time paid work experience in their career field.
 In some circumstances, other forms of experiential education, such as study abroad, research, or military service, may be used to fulfill part of the co-op requirement.
-Each student is assigned a co-op adviser to assist in identifying and applying to co-op opportunities.
+Each student is assigned a co-op advisor to assist in identifying and applying to co-op opportunities.

 Karen Proctor, professor of packaging science, worked with faculty from graphic design and industrial design to provide students with a unique opportunity for collaborative design.
 Through these three...